-Then Frans asked us to find the sound of our tree, if we could, and so I sat for some time in silence, not sure if I could do such a thing.
+Then we were asked to find the sound of our tree, if we could, and so I sat for some time in silence, not sure if I could do such a thing.
 After several moments, a light, soft and beautiful tone arose within me.
 As I quietly sounded the tone into the tree, I could feel the vibration of my sound giving voice to the strength of the tree, its fortitude, and also the beauty of such strength.
 Yes even the scars were beautiful weren’t they?
 After all they made the tree what it was, told its unique story, documented its amazing recovery.

 When it was time to finish, and I touched the tree, thanking it for a moment for being with me in this quiet space, and as I did so, I suddenly had a very strange feeling.
 I felt that the tree was mirroring me, or perhaps I was mirroring the tree.
 I looked at the tree and thought, yes I am just like you.
 Burned, scarred and broken, but…Yes, there is hope.
 I can feel with each passing day I grow stronger and healthier.
 New life and healing will come from the old.
 And soon it will be only a memory, the difficulties of the past.
 Yes, my scars will always be there, a part of my story, but they are not what define me.
 There is more to come…Soon all my energy will rise above and beyond all that has happened, and I will be strong again.